Mikezpo/Mikezpo/README.md

     <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=cdf998&style=plastic&logo=wordpress&logo-color=white"/>
   </a>
       </p>
-        <p><strong>HTML, CSS & Javascript</strong> - User-friendly platform that revolutionizes the way we deal with Accounting.
+        <p align="center"><strong>HTML, CSS & Javascript</strong></p><p>User-friendly platform that revolutionizes the way we deal with Accounting.
 As a freelance developer, I had the privilege of building this user-friendly website for a Portuguese digital platform that will make the accounting workload a breeze, allowing the clients to focus on what really matters - growing their business. </p>
     </td>
     <td width="50%" valign="top">
       <h3 align="center">Local Farm</h3>